exasim-project/NeoFOAM/doc/finiteVolume/cellCentred/DSL.rst

             (KOKKOS_LAMBDA(const NeoFOAM::size_t i) { return sF[i] + sF[i] + sF[i]  + sF[i]; }) * customTerm;

-To add a user-defined `EqnTerm`, a new derived class must be created, inheriting from `EqnTermMixin`, and provide the definitions of the below virtual functions that are required for the `EquTerm` interface:
+To add a user-defined `EqnTerm`, a new derived class must be created, inheriting from `EqnTermMixin`, and provide the definitions of the below virtual functions that are required for the `EqnTerm` interface:

     - build: build the term
     - explicitOperation: perform the explicit operation